Kaki Sham: Early life

-Sham was born in 1990 in Hong Kong.
+Sham was born in 1990.
 He grew up in Tuen Mun and lived at San Wai Court with five siblings.
 He aspired to become an actor since primary school after watching the 1995 film Full Throttle, citing his desire to "try different lives".
-He attended San Wui Commercial Society Secondary School, where he was classmates with actor Lam Yiu Sing.
+He attended San Wui Commercial Society Secondary School, where he was classmates with actor Lam Yiu-sing.
 During his school years, he considered himself "deviant", having skipped classes, smoked, and even been arrested once.
 In 2007, Sham was discovered by film director Heiward Mak on a sports field when Mak was conducting field research for a feature film.
-Along with Lam Yiu Sing, he was invited by Mak to star in her film High Noon, released in 2008, marking his acting debut at age 16.
+Along with Lam Yiu-sing, he was invited by Mak to star in her film High Noon, released in 2008, marking his acting debut at age 16.
 This experience strengthened his interest to pursue an acting career, although he faced a two-year hiatus without any film roles, which he attributed to his young age making him unsuitable for many characters.
 During that time, he held various jobs, including truck driver, salesman, renovation worker, real estate agent, insurance agent, and shopkeeper of a barbecue park.
 At 18, Sham directed a short film Hope at Mak's suggestion, documenting the daily routines of him and his family after his Form 5 graduation, which won the Gold Prize in the 14th ifva Awards.